khwaish25/practicerep/README.md

 # practicerep
-Its is a repository for practice.
+It is a repository for practice.